 Marijuana- Marijuana is an illegal drug and the most often used by teens.
 Studies show that nearly 50% of teens try marijuana before they graduate from high school.
-Kids use this drug to give them a high.
+Kids use this drug to give themselves "a high."
 There are many types of highs, including a very happy or spacey feeling.
 Your child may use marijuana as a way to escape from life’s problems or to escape from reality.
-Signs to look for are: Dizziness and trouble walking, red bloodshot eyes, trouble remembering things and acting silly for no reason.
+Signs to look for are dizziness and trouble walking, red bloodshot eyes, trouble remembering things, and acting silly for no reason.
 The marijuana that is available to teens today may be laced with other, more potent drugs.
-It is physically addictive and teens that smoke marijuana experience the same symptoms of withdrawal as users of nicotine.
-Regular users often develop breathing problems and marijuana contains the same cancer causing chemicals as tobacco.
+It is physically addictive, and teens that smoke marijuana experience the same symptoms of withdrawal as users of nicotine.
+Regular users often develop breathing problems and marijuana contains the same cancer-causing chemicals as tobacco.
 Marijuana is often considered a gateway to more serious drugs.

 Cocaine- Cocaine is a very addictive stimulant that speeds up a person’s body and brain, making them feel high and energized.
 It is manufactured from a plant called Coca Leaf.
-Cocaine comes in two forms: a powder or crack cocaine- which looks like a chip or is in rock form.
-Cocaine is used by snorting the powder through the nose, taking it into the blood stream.
+Cocaine comes in two forms: a powder or cracks cocaine- which looks like a chip or is in rock form.
+Cocaine is used by snorting the powder through the nose, taking it into the bloodstream.
 This can cause major damage to the sinus passages and causes teeth to decay.
-Signs to look for: red eyes, runny nose or frequent sniffing, loss of weight, change of sleeping habits (up all night.)
+Signs to look for: red eyes, runny nose or frequent sniffing, loss of weight, change of sleeping habits (up all night).
 When the effects wear off, the person will feel tired or sick.
 Cocaine can kill you, especially if you overdose.
-Cocaine related deaths are usually caused by heart attacks, respiratory failure or ruptured blood vessels.
+Cocaine-related deaths are usually caused by heart attacks, respiratory failure, or ruptured blood vessels.